kalliope-project/kalliope/Docs/installation/raspbian_jessie.md

 sudo /etc/init.d/alsa-utils restart
 ```

-Do not forget to test recording your voice:

-Capture audio from your microphone
+To ensure that you can record your voice, run the following command to capture audio input from your microphone
 ```
 rec test.wav
 ```

+Press CTRL-C after capturing a sample of your voice.

 Then play the recorded audio file
 ```